 Our hospital provides comprehensive treatment for self-injury and self-harming behaviors.
 By treating the issues for which self-harming behaviors are symptomatic, we can empower individuals to pursue healthier and happier futures.

-Types of self-harm treatment offered at Belmont Behavioral Hospital in Philadelphia, PA
+Types of self-harm treatment offered at Belmont Behavioral Health System in Philadelphia, PA

 Founded in 1937 as a 60-bed psychiatric hospital, we have grown to exceed the dreams of our founders, and we pride ourselves on being established members of our community in Philadelphia, Pennsylvania.
 Our campus is situated on 13 acres of land in a park-like setting that provides a serene environment in which to help individuals overcome mental health difficulties.